Education Research Current Organisation and Cooperation NL

 Understanding language use in everyday life

-The program begins by laying a solid theoretical foundation for understanding language use in everyday and institutional contexts.
-For example, you learn to analyze how treatment options are negotiated between doctors and patients, how neonatal care is discussed with parents, and how anti-vaccine movements operate on social media.
+The programme begins by laying a solid theoretical foundation for understanding language use in everyday and institutional contexts.
+For example, you learn to analyse how treatment options are negotiated between doctors and patients, how neonatal care is discussed with parents and how anti-vaccine movements operate on social media.

-Want to know more about our lecturers?
-Get to know them here: dr. Lotte van Burgsteden, dr. Bogdana Huma, dr. Elliott Hoey, Lieve van Hengel, prof. dr. Hedwig te Molder.
+Want to know more about your lecturers?
+Get to know them here: dr. Lotte van Burgsteden, dr. Bogdana Huma, dr. Elliott Hoey, Lieve van Hengel, Robert Prettner, prof. dr. Hedwig te Molder.

 The study programme